tomarraj008/NeurIPS2018Notes/README.md

 - Given an incomplete network, predict whether an edge should be connected.
 - Popular heuristic ones exist: common neighbors, preferential attachment, ...
 - SEAL framework
-    - Can learn all first-order and second-order heuristics automatically!
+    - Can learn all first-order and second-order heuristics automatically
-    - High-order heuristics can also be learned (provably) with a small subgraph!
+    - High-order heuristics can also be learned (provably) with a small subgraph

 ## Realistic Evaluation of Deep Semi-Supervised Learning Algorithms